 - Mackinac Wheels located next to Bay View Bed & Breakfast on the Marina, 906.847.8022

-- Ryba’s Bike Rental three locations: downtown next to Star Line Ferry, next to the Chippewa Hotel and at Island House Hotel, 906.847.3208
+- Ryba’s Bike Rental has three locations: downtown next to Star Line Ferry, next to the Chippewa Hotel and across from Mission Church near Mission Point Resort, 906.847.3208